johnnys7n/Machine-Learning-Projects/Project 1 Iris Species Classification/README.md

-# iris_flower_species_classification
+# Iris Species Classification

-Using Machine Learning to Predict Flower Species from the Iris dataset
+Using the KNN model to Predict Flower Species from the Iris dataset